-We continue to provide advice and accept pre-application submissions.
 Submissions and payments should be made electronically where possible, postal receipting is limited.
-We are still able to provide a full range of pre-application advice services.
 Where possible this will be completed by exchange of electronic information, with any discussion and meetings taking place over the phone.

-We are aiming to be able to use appropriate video-conferencing applications to conduct meetings, but at the present time we may be limited to phone calls and teleconferencing.
-We are not able to undertake a site visit as part of our pre-application service.
+We are aiming to be able to use appropriate video-conferencing applications to conduct meetings (MS Teams), We are not able to undertake a site visit as part of our pre-application service.
 Any additional information, visual and written, that you can supply with your submission will assist the process.

 If you urgently require hard copies of plans, documents, or forms that are not available on our website contact our Customer Services Team on 0300 123 5014.